-As at the date of this Prospectus, SIB has accessed support available to it through the TESS.
+As at the date of this Base Prospectus, SIB has accessed support available to it through the TESS.
 In addition, SIB has also availed of the opportunity to apply a prudential filter to its IFRS 9 expected loss provisions.
 In 2021, SIB fully repaid the AED 825 million it received as part of the UAE Central Bank's AED 50 billion TESS assistance package which was designed to support local banks during the COVID-19 pandemic.
 The funds were provided as a short-term facility to address liquidity needs and no balance remains outstanding.

-SUMMARY OF THE PRINCIPAL TRANSACTION DOCUMENTS
+OVERVIEW OF THE PRINCIPAL TRANSACTION DOCUMENTS

 The following is a summary of certain provisions of the principal Transaction Documents and is qualified in its entirety by reference to the detailed provisions of the principal Transaction Documents.
-Copies of the Transaction Documents will be available for inspection and/or collection by Certificateholders at the specified office of the Principal Paying Agent (as defined in the Conditions).
+Copies of the Transaction Documents (i) will be available for inspection at the offices of the Principal Paying Agent (as defined in the Conditions or (ii) will be available by email at a Certificateholder's request (subject to provision of proof of holding satisfactory to the Principal Paying Agent and the Principle Paying Agent being instructed to share the documents electronically by the Trustee and SIB), in each case, during normal business hours on any weekday (Saturdays, Sundays and public holidays excepted), and upon reasonable notice).